Excellent Realistic (Contemporary) Fiction Books for Kids

 Shredderman: Secret Identity by Wendelin Van Draanen

-Illustrated with comics, hilarious, relatable, this book has it all.
+Illustrated with comics, hilarious, and relatable events, this book has it all.
 Awesome.

 I’ve been enjoying these updated Amelia chapter books by the original author’s son.
 In this story, Amelia searches for the perfect puppy.